 7. Use a water hose to fill up the pool.

-I removed the spray nozzle off the water hose and allowed the water to free-flow into the pool.
+I removed the spray nozzle off the garden hose and allowed the water to free-flow into the pool.

 Happy kid tip: Allow desperately hot child to lay down and watch the water flow in because it makes him happy.
 Which makes you happy.
 And yes, I waded in there too.